LoganBolton/diffusion_from_scratch/README.md

 # to do

-  2. DDIM Sampler

-  Why: Your current DDPM sampler needs all 1000 steps.
-DDIM (Song et al. 2020) makes the reverse process deterministic and lets you skip steps (e.g., 50 steps instead of 1000).
-Implementing it teaches you:
-  - The difference between stochastic (DDPM) and deterministic (DDIM) sampling
-  - How the same trained model can be used with different samplers
-  - The concept of "eta" interpolating between DDPM and DDIM

-  This is ~30-40 lines of new code in diffusion.py.

-  ---
   3. Cosine Noise Schedule

   Why: Your linear schedule (beta_start=0.0001, beta_end=0.02) is the original DDPM default but wastes steps at high noise levels.
 The cosine schedule
   (Nichol & Dhariwal 2021) is a one-function change that teaches you how the noise schedule shape directly affects sample quality.
 You can compare outputs side-by-side.

-Bugs
-  1. diffusion.py:33-34 — alphas and betas are not on the correct device during sampling. self.alphas and self.betas are plain CPU tensors (never moved to device), but sqrt_one_minus_alpha_bar is on CUDA.
-The math on line 42 will work because PyTorch broadcasts CPU scalars, but it's inconsistent and could cause silent device-mismatch issues depending on the PyTorch version. self.alpha_bar is moved to device (line 12) but self.alphas and self.betas are
-  not.